Team

 Kyle Kimler

-Kyle is the lab’s computational research associate, where he analyzes inflamed pediatric gastrointestinal single-cell RNA sequencing data in a joint project with the Shalek and Kean Labs.
+Kyle is an associate computational biologist with the Cell Discovery Network, where he analyzes inflamed pediatric gastrointestinal single-cell RNA sequencing data in a joint project with the Shalek and Kean Labs.
 Before moving to Boston, he did a MS centered at SciLifeLab in Sweden, where he sequentially worked in the Elsässer lab with unnatural amino acids, the Sonnhammer lab with networks of coexpression in spatial transcriptomics, and the Hudson lab making model chemolithoautrophic bacteria.
 Before that, he worked for three years in R&D Cell Bio Custom Services at Thermo Fisher.
 Before Thermo, he researched mosquito vision in the O’Tousa lab while doing a BS at Notre Dame.

 Kyle is looking for a deeper understanding of general cell biology, which is why he chose to move into computational biology.
 He is excited to work with human data, and with so many humans on a joint project.
 While outdoors, he loves to go aimlessly exploring, foreign and domestic, by running and biking long distances and learning languages.
 While indoors, he loves reading and making music.